kemiz/xap-4-cloudify-3/README.md

 A sample Cloudify 3 blueprint simulates a 2 node Gigaspaces XAP installation.
 The blueprint consist of a management and container nodes.

+Please note that the only blueprint that has been ported in this branch to support cloudify 3.2m8 is the openstack one.
+The rest of the blueprints are pending to be ported to 3.2.

 #####Blueprint Installation

 ######Configuration
 The most critical configuration option is the <i>license_key</i> property, which needs to be set to a valid XAP license key (look in your gs-license.xml file).
-The recipe will function without it, but the grid will be limited per the "lite" license (limited memory and instances).
+The blueprint deployment will function without it, but the grid will be limited per the "lite" license (limited memory and instances).

 ###Blueprint Details